ZingZing001/ZingZing001/README.md

 ### Hi there Johnson here 👋
-- 🌱 I’m currently learning JAVA --- C++
+- 🌱 I’m currently learning: JAVA --- C++
 - 🔭 I’m currently studying at University Of Auckland BE(Hons)
 - 📫 How to reach me: runjiazhang.nz@gmail.com
 - ⚡ Fun fact about me: FPS fan, Fat One Piece grind rn...